Tristan und Isolde: Mysticism and spirituality

-After expressing this sentiment, the famous act 2 love duet, the "Liebesnacht" ("O sink hernieder, Nacht der Liebe"), begins.
-Here, Tristan and Isolde dedicate themselves to eternal Night and wish that Day would never come again, instead dying a transcendental "Love-Death" together as the ultimate consummation of their love.
-The music builds to ecstatic, mystically-elated climaxes, where they imagine the dissolution of their individual egos and merging into unity with each other and "supreme love":
+After this, the act 2 love duet, the "Liebesnacht" ("O sink hernieder, Nacht der Liebe"), begins.
+In it, Tristan and Isolde dedicate themselves to eternal Night and wish that Day never come again, instead yearning to die a transcendental "Love-Death" as the ultimate consummation of their love.
+The music builds to ecstatic, mystically elated climaxes, where they imagine the dissolution of their individual egos and unity with each other and "supreme love":

 Tristan you, I Isolde, no longer Tristan!

 You Isolde, Tristan I, no longer Isolde!